AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/certifications.md

    A certification page appears with the certification overview, the certification validity date, issuer, completion date, type (recurring or perpetual), and, badge.

-1. To submit the proof of completion for your certification, click Browse, select the file from your local path and click **Upload**.
+1. To submit the proof of completion for your certification, click Browse, select the file from your local path and click **[!UICONTROL Upload]**.

 ## Completing certifications {#completingcertifications}